dkvc/podman-files/docs/create-container/index.md

     ```

 ???+ info "Avoiding Permission Issues"
     Sometimes, there can be permission issues while copying or moving a file.
-You can just change the corresponding file permission to `Read and Write`.
-A permanent fix is currently work in progress.
+You can just change the corresponding file permissions on host system for folder to `Read and Write`.
+A permanent fix is currently being worked on.

 ## Post-Container Steps
 - If you want to open the contaner again after closing: